 Ofsted compliance is a critical part of your school website.
 This article isn't written to teach you to suck eggs.
 You'll already be well aware that inspectors use a school's website to gain an initial impression of your school.
 If you're a headteacher, you'll also be more than aware of how many checklists are available online.
 So, how do you determine the best way to sustainably carry out a school website audit?

 Here are the steps you can take to ensure you get compliant and, more importantly, stay compliant during 2018.

-It's important to make sure you're up to date.
-Local authorities and other agencies do a good job of keeping schools accurate and current.
+It's important to make sure you're up to date so, as a rule, authorities and other agencies do a good job of keeping schools accurate and current.

 Where do you go for advice when carrying out a school website audit?
-Maybe you Multi Academy Trust has resources you can use?
-Maybe the local authority has insights?
+Maybe your Multi Academy Trust has resources you can use?
+Or, maybe the local authority has insights?

 For our part, we write advice driven, up to date content on all parts of the requirements set by DfE regularly.
 What's more we have a unique method of ensuring the advice is relevant and highly useful.
 We'll get to that.